machinalis/yalign/docs/tutorial.rst

         wget http://yalign.machinalis.com/tutorial.tar.gz
         tar -xvzf tutorial.tar.gz

-You should now have tutorial folder with two files: dictionary.csv and corpus.en-es.
+You should now have tutorial folder with two files: **dictionary.csv** and **corpus.en-es**.
 These two files will be explained shortly.

 Let's go and create our model..